RaulButuc/k8s-cluster/README.md

 # k8s-cluster

-Create a VPC and a set of VMs to be used as a K8s cluster (on GCP using Terraform)
+The scope of this project is to provision and manage the underlying infrastructure for a K8s cluster on GCP using Terraform.

+This includes the provisioning of a custom VPC network with a regional subnet and a permissive ingress firewall rule (for the time being).